taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Memory Master (4 points)**
-Use your Perfect Recall ability to establish a "fact" that becomes crucial to solving the case.
+Use your Perfect Recall ability to establish a fact about Evidence B-1 (Bodd's notebook mentioning "M. Cross") or Evidence B-3 (burned message).
+The group must accept your "memory" as true.

 **Knowledge Broker (3 points)**
 Be consulted by at least 4 different players about documents, procedures, or Ministry history.